Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: General applications of the direct integral decomposition

 \subsection{Sufficient conditions for convergence of finite volume spectra to infinite volume spectra}

-In this section, we achieve a first result for convergence of the spectra finite volume Lindbladians with periodic boundary conditions to their infinite volume spectra counterparts.

-To do that, we study the convergence behaviour of spectra of finite size approximations of Laurent and Toeplitz matrices to their infinite counterpart, a topic of central interest in numerical analysis \cite{LTTM}.
-For Lindbladians this subject is, to our knowledge, still untouched, but in view of Corollary \ref{cor:general_rank} under our assumptions, we can in some sense reduce the question of whether $\sigma(\Li_N^{\per}) \to \sigma(\Li) $ to the better studied questions of convergence in the case of Laurent and Toeplitz matrices.
-Since the spectrum of an operator in finite volume is the set of eigenvalues, the spectrum is independent of which Schatten class we think of the operator as acting on.
-This provides further motivation for studying the spectrum of $\Li$ as an operator on $\HS(\Hi)$.
+The convergence of spectra of finite size approximations of Laurent and Toeplitz matrices to their infinite counterpart, is a topic of central interest in numerical analysis \cite{LTTM}.
+For Lindbladians this subject is, to our knowledge, still untouched.
+In Corollary \ref{cor:general_rank} for the class of models in question, convergence $\sigma(\Li_N^{\per}) \to \sigma(\Li) $ can be reduced to the better studied case of Laurent and Toeplitz matrices.